SLEVAYLLILLA/massage/README.md

 1. Clone the repository (if you have Git installed) or download the ZIP file.

 2. Open the project folder in your code editor.

 ## Usage

 To view the website and interact with its features, open the `index.html` file in a web browser.
-You can explore the different sections, schedule appointments, and experience the massage living website.
+You can explore the different sections, schedule appointments, and experience the massage live website.

 ## Contributing